-Each fellow is given a desk on the second floor of the Eye Institute in the senior resident room.
-The fellows and residents are responsible for keeping this room organized and for informing the program coordinator of any malfunctioning equipment or other problems with the rooms.
+Each fellow is given a desk on the second floor of the Eye Institute in the fellows' room.
+The fellows are responsible for keeping this room organized and for informing the program coordinator of any malfunctioning equipment or other problems with the rooms.